 “Did it ever occur to you that maybe I care about you and what happens to you in this place?”

 “Is that what I need?
 Or is that what you need?”

 The anger in his met the love in hers.

-After what seemed like an eternity in time, he finally let out a long sigh and then spoke his heart.
+After what seemed like an eternity in time, he slowly allowed his fury to subside, then spoke his heart.
 What would it matter?
-He wouldn’t remember it.
+He wouldn’t remember doing it.

 “Hermione, what is going to happen to us… when I get out of here and I no longer remember that I’m madly in love with you?”